zoriya/Kyoo/INSTALLING.md

 unsure that your `.env` contains all the options specified in the updated `.env.example` file.

 After that, you will need to update Kyoo's services.
-For that, open a terminal in the configuration's directory and run the command `docker-compose pull`.
-You are now ready to restart Kyoo, you can run `docker-compose up -d`.
+For that, open a terminal in the configuration's directory and run the command `docker compose pull`.
+You are now ready to restart Kyoo, you can run `docker compose up -d`.

 # Uninstalling

-To uninstall Kyoo, you need to open a terminal in the configuration's directory and run `docker-compose down`.
+To uninstall Kyoo, you need to open a terminal in the configuration's directory and run `docker compose down`.
 This will stop Kyoo's services.
 You can then remove the configuration files.

 # Hardware Acceleration